 In a bigger medical setting, you may take the incoming patient's vital measurements like blood pressure, temperature, weight, and medical history.

 If you enjoy helping patients feel more comfortable and hope to provide excellent care, then this may be the perfect position for you.
-Medical assistants need to have excellent people skills—you’ll be working with every type of personality, under every type of situation.
-Sometimes people lash out when they're not feeling well, so those with thin skins may not thrive here.
+Medical assistants need to have excellent people skills—you’ll be working with every type of personality in every type of situation.
 You should be able to take up the challenge of finding common ground with even the most scared or angry of patients.
-There are few things more important than picking a line of work that makes you happy, so ask yourself the hard questions now.

 What About Certification?

-Technically, you don't need to have a certification—or even a diploma—to do this job.
-You can learn more about what MAs do either by getting hired as a receptionist and working your way up or by being hired directly for the position.
+Technically, you don't need to have a certification to do this job.
+Some medical assistants learn on the job by getting hired as a receptionist and working your way up or by being hired directly for the position.
 However, you'll need to be ready to really show your superiors what you can do from you very first day if you choose not to get a certificate.

 You can also earn a board certification by taking the Certified Medical Assistant (CMA) exam given by the American Association of Medical Assistants.
 This will definitely give you the edge over someone who doesn't have a certification, so it would be worth attending classes to get ready for the test.
 You'll especially want to do this in the more competitive cities.

 Another an advantage when trying to get hired: look for ways to get as much hands-on experience as possible.
 Volunteers have the opportunity to get to know people within their field, even people in charge of hiring.
 You’ll make friends, learn skills from seasoned medical professionals, and most importantly, help people.